shtrausslearning/shtrausslearning.github.io/docs/blog/posts/2024-08-02-retail_strategy.md

 Name: proportion, dtype: float64
 ```

+!!! abstract "Package Size Selection Share"

-When it comes to distribution of package size, we can note that **175** and **150** grams tend to be the most commonly selected products.
-However this could be purely due to the product preference itself, and we ought to look into the relation between product & size in more detail.
+	- When it comes to distribution of package size, we can note that **175** and **150** grams tend to be the most commonly selected products.
+	- However this could be purely due to the product preference itself, and we ought to look into the relation between product & size in more detail.

 ### <span style='color:#5075dc'>|</span> Store Visits and Checkout Items